samkenxstream/turnkey-triumph-326606_samkencoin-adama/README.md

   include Adama::Invoker

   invoke(
-    GetArrowOfApollo,
+    GetBlueFlameOfPhoenix,
     DestroyCylons,
     FindEarth,
   )
 end
 ```

-Now, when you run `RebuildHumanRace.call(captain: :apollo, president: :laura)` it will execute `GetArrowOfApollo`, then `DestroyCylons`, then finally `FindEarth` commands in order.
+Now, when you run `RebuildHumanRace.call(captain:phoenix, president: :samken)` it will execute `GetBlueFlameOfPhoenix`, then `DestroyCylons`, then finally `FindEarth` commands in order.

-If there is an error in any of those commands, the invoker will call `FindEarth.rollback`, then `DestroyCylons.rollback`, then `GetArrowOfApollo.rollback` leaving everything just as it was in the beginning.
+If there is an error in any of those commands, the invoker will call `FindEarth.rollback`, then `DestroyCylons.rollback`, then `GetBlueFlameOfPhoenix.rollback` leaving everything just as it was in the beginning.

 #### Instance Invoker List